RedEyeCyberSecurity/RedEyeCyberSecurity/README.md

 ## 🔍 **What is Red-Eye?**

-**Red-Eye: Advanced PDF Exploit Framework** is a comprehensive cybersecurity exploration tool designed to analyze vulnerabilities in **Adobe Reader and other document parsers**.
+**Red-Eye: Advanced PDF Exploit Framework And Other Exploit Frameworks** is a comprehensive cybersecurity exploration tool designed to analyze vulnerabilities in **Adobe Reader and other document parsers**.

 ✅ **Objective:**
 - Discover vulnerabilities in document-based systems.
 - Simulate real-world exploitation scenarios for educational purposes.

 ⚠️ **Disclaimer:**
-This tool is for **educational and ethical testing purposes only.** Any unauthorized or malicious use is illegal.
+All tools is for **educational and ethical testing purposes only.** Any unauthorized or malicious use is illegal.

 ---